netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/ssldtlsprofile_module.rst

         <div class="ansible-option-cell">

       Source for the maximum record size value.
-If ENABLED, the value is taken from the PMTU table.
-If DISABLED, the value is taken from the profile.
+If \ :literal:`ENABLED`\ , the value is taken from the PMTU table.
+If \ :literal:`DISABLED`\ , the value is taken from the profile.

       .. rst-class:: ansible-option-line